 Create a stacked bar chart

 When to use a stacked bar chart?

-The stacked barchart is useful to compare relative amounts of 2 different categorical variables (dimensions) - like compare number of persons per gender and region.
+The stacked bar chart is useful for comparing the relative amounts of 2 different categorical variables (dimensions) - such as comparing the number of people by gender and geographic region.

-It is generally not useful for averages (if the calculation method is "average").
+It is not useful for analyzing averages (if the calculation method is "average").

-If you need to compare more categorizations/dimensions, maybe a radar chart (article here) or a pivot table would be a better idea (article here)
+If you need to compare several categorizations/dimensions, a radar chart (article here) or a pivot table would be better options (article here).

+Create a stacked bar chart